gabrielfeo/GenesisQuiz/README.md

 # GenesisQuiz
+A simple quiz game for Android about the progressive rock band _Genesis_.
 Project #3 for the Udacity Android Basics nanodegree.
-A simple quiz game about the progressive rock band _Genesis_.

-This is a starter, rudimentary project: it uses a single Activity with two layouts to represent different screens.
+**Disclaimer:** This is a starter, rudimentary project: it uses a single Activity with two layouts to represent different screens.

 ### Screenshots
 ![Start screen]